 You can also drink the spring water in the Pump Rooms Tea room.
 Don’t.
 It’s foul.

-Cyndhr vf va Lbex Fg arne whapgvba jvgu Fgnyy Fg
+Gur Cyndhr vf va Lbex Fgerrg arne gur whapgvba jvgu Fgnyy Fgerrg

 Coordinates are in the WGS84 datum